 - Location: Häggsalen, Ångströmlaboratoriet, Lägerhyddsvägen 1, Uppsala

-- Lecturer: Ayub, Rabia
+- Doctoral student: Ayub, Rabia

-- Organizer: Institutionen för kemi - Ångström
+- Organiser: Institutionen för kemi - Ångström

 - Contact person: Ayub, Rabia

 The central theme of this thesis is the ability to tune various molecular properties by controlling and utilizing aromaticity and antiaromaticity in the lowest electronically excited states.
 This investigation is based on qualitative theory, quantum chemical (QC) calculations and experimental work.

 Baird's rule tells that the π-electron count for aromaticity and antiaromaticity is reversed in the ππ* triplet (T1) state when compared to Hückel's rule for the singlet ground state.
 The excited state aromatic character of [4n]annulenes is probed by usage of two structural moieties, the cyclopropyl (cPr) group and the silacyclobutene (SCB) ring.
 The results of QC calculations and photoreactivity experiments showed that the cPr group and the SCB ring remained closed when attached to or fused with [4n]annulenes so as to preserve T1 aromatic stabilization.
 In contrast, both moieties ring-opened when attached to or fused with [4n+2]annulenes as a means for alleviation of T1 antiaromaticity.
 These two structural moieties are shown to indicate T1 aromatic character of [4n]annulenes except in a limited number of cases.